Who is leading the change

 - developing a capability building plan that addresses the training of workers to capture and record data correctly in administrative data systems

-The Data Collection Framework will be used to improve data collection of Indigenous specific data relating to family violence by informing data collection system improvements and updates due to occur in an incremental roll-out.
+The Data Collection Framework will be used to improve data collection of Indigenous specific data relating to family violence by informing data collection system improvements and updates due to occur in an incremental roll-out to improve data sharing with communities, organisations and governance forums to inform local, regional and state-wide responses.